 Your personal assets will be protected.
 This means if you have outstanding business debts, your personal assets like your vehicles or home can't be taken as payment.

 Incorporation instantly adds credibility to your dealership.
 Having "LLC" or "Inc." at the tail end of your company name can attract new customers and partners.
 It suggests that your company is stable and means business.

 Once you incorporate in most states, other businesses within your state cannot file your exact dealership name.
 This benefits your brand, as your company can not be confused with another with the same name.

 There are also tax benefits, as incorporation allows you to write off expenses such as health insurance and life insurance premiums.

 You will also have an easier time getting loans if needed, as banks often prefer lending to incorporated businesses.
-This is vital for small businesses that often do not have the start-up cash available.
+This is vital for small businesses that often do not have start-up cash available.

-Get Insurance, Portect Your Business
+Get Insurance, Protect Your Business

 - Physical damage: protects your vehicle inventory in lots and vehicles used for test driving.

 - False pretense: protects you from your customers.
-For example, if a customer takes a test drive vehicle without a sales person's permission and steals or abandons the vehicle, you'll be covered.
+For example, if a customer takes a test-drive vehicle without a salesperson's permission and steals or abandons the vehicle, you'll be covered.

 - Title E&O: protects you from customers who are unhappy with the purchase of their vehicle, repairs, or other services that you provide.